Multicultural Affairs & Community Engagement

 Ms. Jones is a graduate of Wright State University, where she obtained her masters degree in Public Administration after earning her Bachelor of Science degree in Business Administration from Bowling Green State University.
 She is a member of Pi Alpha Alpha, an academic honor society for public affairs and administration.
 She is also a certified Points of Light Youth Leadership Institute trainer.

 Ms. Jones has been very active in her community.
-She is a graduate of the City of Dayton’s Neighborhood Leadership Institute; has served as secretary of the City of Dayton’s Northern Hills Neighborhood Association and has served on the City’s Northwest Priority Board.
-As an active Dayton Public School District parent, Ms. Jones served as the Community Education Council secretary and chair and received the Parent of the Year award from Fairview Middle School.
+She is a graduate of the City of Dayton’s Neighborhood Leadership Institute; has served as secretary for her neighborhood association and has served on the City’s Northwest Priority Board.
+As an active Dayton Public School parent, Ms. Jones served as a Community Education Council secretary and chair.

 Prior to working at Wright State University, Patricia worked as the Marketing Communications Coordinator at a local engineering firm and with middle school students for the First STEP Program at Unified Health Solutions.
 Over the course of her 11 years at Wright State University, Ms. Jones worked in the Center for Urban and Public Affairs (CUPA), where she directed the Summerbridge Dayton program for eight years, then transitioned the program to the Office of Pre-College Programs.
 Summerbridge Dayton was an intensive six-week summer academic enrichment program for at-risk middle school students, most of whom attended schools in the lowest performing districts in the State of Ohio.
 Also while in CUPA, Ms. Jones served as the Southwest Regional Site Manager for the Ohio Certified Public Manager Program; a certification program for local and state managers and supervisors, administered through the Ohio Department of Administrative Services.

-Ms. Jones has served on the Quest for Community planning committee and is currently president of Wright State University’s African American Alumni Society.
+Ms. Jones serves on the Diversity in the Multicultural Millennium Conference planning committee, is currently president emeritus of Wright State University’s African American Alumni Society, and a board member for Wright State's Alumni Association.